monurajj/PsyTechAssignments/README.md

 Problem: Debugging deployment and authentication consumed a lot of time.
 Solution: I referred to official documentation and sought help from friends to resolve issues faster.

+5. Not enough previous knowledge
+Problem : I don't have mush previous knowledge about Revenue, COGS, OPEX, Taxes, EBITDA and cashflow Solution : I read about them from youtube , chatgpt, and Google

 Future Enhancements